 - Miscellaneous other state taxes

 Most payroll taxes, such as income tax, apply to all earnings.
-However, some taxes have a wage cap.
-(The maximum annual earnings per employee that is subject to that tax.
-These caps can be adjusted by the governing agency.)
-See the chart below for the most common payroll taxes.
+However, some taxes have a wage cap — the maximum annual earnings per employee that is subject to that tax.
+These caps are mandated by the governing agency.
+To know the wage caps, see Find wage bases and limits for more details.

 Social security and Medicare